YamunaNarayana/Sales-Insights/README.md

 #**Overview**

-Welcome to the repository for the Power BI Sales Insights Mini-Project.
+Welcome to the repository for the Power BI Sales Insights Project.
 This project is an exciting exploration of transforming data into decisive business intelligence, focusing on sales analytics.
-The README provides a snapshot of the project, key takeaways, dashboard highlights, enhanced skills, and expressions of gratitude.
+The README provides a snapshot of the project, key takeaways, dashboard highlights, enhanced skills.

 #Project Snapshot